Rise-Software/Rise-Media-Player/readme.md

 - **How to download it?**

-> There isn't any direct method to install it, so you need to fire up the project in Visual Studio, open the solution and then deploy it onto your Device.
-We wouldn't suggest downloading at this point, as it is simply not functional enough.
-If you want to know more, join our Discord!
+> There isn't any direct method to install it yet.
+If you'd like to see what we're working on for yourself and try it out, open up the project in Visual Studio (following our system requirements) and build it!
+We hope you enjoy watching our progress :)

+(+1) Streaming services are not available yet.